mountainMath/cancensus/README.md

 ### API key

-This package relies on queries to the CensusMapper API, which requires a Censusmapper API key.
+**cancensus** requires a valid CensusMapper API key to use.
 You can obtain a free API key by [signing up](https://censusmapper.ca/users/sign_up) for a CensusMapper account.
-CensusMapper API keys are free; however, API requests are limited in volume.
+CensusMapper API keys are free and public API quotas are generous; however, due to incremental costs of serving large quantities of data, there limits to API usage in place.
+For most use cases, these API limits should not be an issue.
+Production uses with large extracts of fine grained geographies may run into API quota limits.
 For larger quotas, please get in touch with Jens [directly](mailto:jens@censusmapper.ca).

 To check your API key, just go to "Edit Profile" (in the top-right of the CensusMapper menu bar).
 Once you have your key, you can store it in your system environment so it is automatically used in API calls.
 To do so just enter `options(cancensus.api_key = "your_api_key")`.